 - Black Hill SA for Austral 'Black' granite

 - Fraser Range Norseman WA for Austral 'Verde' granite

 - Deer Park VIC for Bluestone.

 Other suppliers may be used subject to approval by the City's Representative.
-Stone from alternative suppliers and/or quarries must be selected to match colour, pattern, performance, dimensions and quality of the specified paver.
-Suppliers referred for approval must be for stone sourced from an Australian quarry with respective certification of authenticity provided at time of seeking approval.
+Stone from alternative suppliers must be selected to match colour, pattern, dimensions and quality of the specified paver.

 Stone paver types: